- AMO - Atomic, Molecular & Optical Science

 - Standard Configurations

-The MeV-UED instrument, part of the LCLS User Facility, is a powerful tool for the study of time-resolved, ultrafast atomic & molecular dynamics in chemical and solid-state systems.
-Taking advantage of the LCLS-II upgrade period, MeV-UED has been established based on the successful research program established at SLAC using MeV Ultrafast Electron Diffraction (MeV-UED).
-This facility has demonstrated the following properties: high spatial resolution (< 0.5 Å), large momentum-transfer range (0.5 to 12 Å-1), high elastic scattering cross sections, high temporal resolution (< 150 fs FWHM), with the additional benefits of relatively large penetration depths (> 100 nm) and negligible sample damage.
-See current specifications for the facility.
+The MeV-UED instrument, part of the LCLS User Facility, is a powerful "electron camera" for the study of time-resolved, ultrafast atomic & molecular dynamics in chemical and solid-state systems.
+Taking advantage of the LCLS-II upgrade period, MeV-UED has been established based on the successful research program at SLAC using MeV electron diffraction.
+This instrument has demonstrated the following properties: high spatial resolution (< 0.5 Å), large momentum-transfer range (0.5 to 12 Å-1), high elastic scattering cross sections, high temporal resolution (< 150 fs FWHM), with the additional benefits of relatively large penetration depths (> 100 nm) and negligible sample damage.
+See current specifications.

 Call for Proposals

-Leveraging these successes, and taking advantage of recent system-level improvements in reliability, SLAC is pleased to announce MeV-UED’s first External User experimental time ("Run 1") in mid 2019, taking full advantage of the LCLS-II upgrade/downtime period.
+Leveraging the prior scientific successes along with recent system-level improvements in stability, SLAC is pleased to announce MeV-UED’s first external user experimental time ("Run 1") in mid 2019, taking full advantage of the LCLS-II upgrade/downtime period.

-In Run 1, MeV-UED will offer two experimental configurations (see Endstations and Specifications): one solid state/materials and one gas phase chemistry setup.
-The intent of these configurations is to maximize scientific beamtime by minimizing the downtime for switching, setting up, and testing disparate configurations.
+In Run 1, MeV-UED instrument will offer two experimental configurations (see Endstations and Specifications): one solid state/materials and one single-shot/warm dense matter setup.
+The intent of these configurations is to maximize scientific beamtime by minimizing insturement downtime for switching, setting up, and testing disparate configurations.

 Proposals will be considered on a case by case basis if the requested experimental parameters fall outside of the defined capabilities.
 For more information, please contact the MeV-UED staff.